 The student has to be full-time to be eligible for the full grant awarded.
 A pro-rated amount of the grant awarded may be given if less than full-time under special circumstances; and must be appealed for.
 If the student drops below the number of hours for which the grant or scholarship was awarded, the grant or scholarship will be pro-rated based on the tuition charge at the time of withdrawal.

 LOANS

-FEDERAL PERKINS - Information on Federal Perkins Loan can be found at: studentaid.ed.gov
+FEDERAL PERKINS - Information on Federal Perkins Loan can be found at: studentaid.ed.gov check with the Student Financial Services office for additional information on the federal loan programs.
+(FED)

 THIS AID MUST BE REPAID!